 AASB 140.
+75-76 2018 \$'000 2017 \$'000

+SO Y Opening balance as at 1 July - fair value

+Additions [separately identify those from acquisitions or subsequent expenditure]

+Disposals and assets held for sale

+Net gain / (loss) from fair value adjustment

+[Other changes]

-75-76 2018 \$'000 2017 \$'000 Opening balance as at 1 July - fair value Additions [separately identify those from acquisitions or subsequent expenditure] Disposals and assets held for sale Net gain / (loss) from fair value adjustment [Other changes] Closing balance as at 30 June - fair value AASB 140.75(e) Investment properties are valued at fair value by [state whether or not valued by ar independent, professionally qualified valuer with recent experience in the location and state the category of investment property.]
-Further details regarding the fair value measurement of investment property are disclosed in Note 20.
+Closing balance as at 30 June - fair value

+AASB 140.75(e) Investment properties are valued at fair value by [state independent, professionally qualified valuer with recen and state the category of investment property.]
+Further details regarding the fair value measurement of disclosed in Note 20. t experience in t he location